iluwatar/java-design-patterns/service-locator/README.md

 * Violates Interface Segregation Principle (ISP) by providing pattern consumers with an access to a number of services that they don't potentially need.
 * Creates hidden dependencies that can break the clients at runtime.
-* Limits object composability by stopping the clients to specify needed dependencies for different objects instantiation.

 ## Credits